 Still, even Jesus was rejected by many.

 Actions speak louder than words, but sometimes the spoken word is the action required.
-The mighty Spirit of God gives me the strength to prepare arrow after arrow and let them fly.
+The mighty Spirit of God gives you the strength to prepare arrow after arrow and let them fly.

 So then faith comes by hearing, and hearing by the word of God. — Romans 10:17

-My goal isn’t to be perfect.
-It’s to be prepared and to persevere.
+The goal isn’t to be perfect.
+Instead, it’s to be prepared and to persevere… and to ask the Spirit to do his good work.

 God is the owner grace.
 Time spent in his presence drives this point home in your heart.
 You have to go to him.
 He alone gives the increase.
 His Spirit alone leads to life transformations.
-And if it be God’s will, your words will slay the dragon and help save a soul.
+And if it be God’s will, your words may help slay the dragon.

 It won’t be because you come up with some incredible, eloquent message.
-Instead, it will be the power of God working though you.
+Instead, it will be the power of God working though you… and in you.

 When I came to you, brethren, I did not come proclaiming to you the testimony of God in lofty words or wisdom.
 For I decided to know nothing among you except Jesus Christ and him crucified.
 And I was with you in weakness and in much fear and trembling; and my speech and my message were not in plausible words of wisdom, but in demonstration of the Spirit and of power, that your faith might not rest in the wisdom of men but in the power of God.